Labo-Lacourse/RMLCA-with-StepMix/README.md

-#### Introduction to StepMix: an analysis of latent classes applied to repeated measurements
+#### Introduction to StepMix: A latent class analysis applied to repeated measures
 ---